-On April 20, 2020, the School received loan proceeds in the amount of approximately \$190,682 from a financial institution under the Paycheck Protection Program (PPP).
+On April 20, 2020, the School received loan proceeds in the amount of \$381,640 from a financial institution under the Paycheck Protection Program (PPP).
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for the amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loan and accrued interest are guaranteed forgivable by the Small Business Administration (SBA) after eight or twenty-four weeks (the "covered period") of utilization as long as the School uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+The loan and accrued interest are guaranteed forgivable by the Small Business Administration (SBA) after eight or twenty-four weeks of utilization as long as the School uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the chosen utilization period.

-Any unforgiven portion of the PPP loan is payable monthly over two years at an interest rate of 1%, with a deferral of payments for the first 10 months following the covered period.
+Any unforgiven portion of the PPP loan is payable monthly over two years at an interest rate of 1%, with a deferral of payments for the first 10 months following the covered period, with all unpaid principal and accrued interest due on May 14, 2022.
 At this time, the School is in the process of applying for forgiveness with the financial institution.
-As a result the loan is reflected as a liability on the accompanying financial statements.
+As a result the loan is reflected as a liability on the accompanying statement of net position.

-NOTE 5 - TRANSACTIONS WITH FORMER MANAGEMENT COMPANY
+NOTE 6 - TRANSACTIONS WITH FORMER MANAGEMENT COMPANY

-In July 2016, the School entered into a contract with Championship Academy of Distinction, LLC ("CAD") for the general management of the day-to-day educational and operational aspects of the School through the contract term, ending June 30, 2026.
+In July 2016, the School entered into a contract with Charter School Management Solutions, LLC ("CSMS") for the general management of the day-to-day educational and operational aspects of the School through the contract term, ending June 30, 2026.
 Under the terms of the agreement, the School paid fourteen and a half percent (14.5%) of FEFP revenues, less the District's administrative fee, in monthly installments.
-In addition, in prior years, CAD also made advances to the School for cash flow needs in relation to grant purchases.